Finalist – Qld Music Awards 2019 (World/Folk Category)

-Over the last three years, songwriter and vocalist Sally Harris has been quietly building a repertoire of songs that bring together a love of history, mythology, traditional song, tunes and sessions.
-Together with one of Australia’s most well known and respected folk musicians, Rebecca Wright, these stories are brought to life with exquisite cello lines, heart melting harmonies and a delicately handled guitar.
+Songwriter Sally Harris writes from her Northern English heart, bringing together a love of history, mythology, traditional song, tunes and sessions.
+Together with one of Australia’s most well known and respected folk musicians, Rebecca Wright, and multi-instrumentalist/rabble-rouser Lachlan Baldwin, these stories have been brought to life with exquisite cello lines, heart melting harmonies and a fistful of underdog growl.